 And, all the more you need the CeFIONtect coat on the bowl surface.
 It’s inevitable for waste to stick to the surface with a small water surface area.
 The CeFIONtect surface will ensure the wastes are easily flushed away.
 Otherwise over time skid marks may start to form around the bowl outlet.

 But this is not a design flaw.
 It’s typical of all washdown toilets to have small water surface area.

 So if you are used to having a large water surface area, this will be the only thing you need to get use to.

 Another disadvantage is the limited color choice of the TOTO Aquia Wall Hung toilet.
 If your idea of ‘hiding’ the unsightly streaks is with a darker color bowl, such as a Black or Ebony bowl, you can’t.
 This TOTO Aquia Wall Hung toilet is available only in White.

 But the biggest disadvantage of all is cost.
 This is to be expected as the bulk of the cost goes to installation.
-Which include the supplementary materials like wall studs, plasters or tiles and labor.
+Which include supplementary materials like wall studs, plasters or tiles, and labor.
 And they can all add up to quite a substantial amount.

 Can You Save On Installation Cost?

 The only way you can save on the installation cost is to install this TOTO Aquia Wall Hung toilet yourself.
 But that is assuming you have the knowledge and experience in putting up partition walls and plumbing.
-Otherwise it is best to engage a plumbing company which has a good track record in installing wall hung toilets.
+Otherwise it is best to engage a plumbing company that has a good track record in installing wall hung toilets.